-0.5 -5 hours lecture (GR or P/NP)
+0.5 -5 hours lecture (GR or P/NP) Acceptable for credit: CSU

 In-depth exploration of an area or problem of the student's choice not covered by regular catalog offerings in Multimedia Arts.
 Student must obtain approval from an appropriate faculty member.
-For more details, see the section on independent study in the college 0614.00 catalog.
+For more details, see the section on independent study in the college catalog.